chaitanya710/Professional_Noob/README.md

 # Intro

 ## What is this?
-This is a highly-opinionated, curated guide to becoming a programmer, with a focus on fullstack web development.
+This is a highly-opinionated, curated guide to becoming a programmer.
 I originally wrote this to give some guidance to my friends.
 Feel free to share or offer suggestions for improvement.

 ## Who is this for?
 This is written for people who don’t have a strong background in programming and computer science, and are trying to figure out if they want to pursue a career using programming.
 Usually termed as Noobs by the community .